 If the establishment where you are eating is self-serve, remind passengers that any time they touch a surface (like a payment terminal), they’ll need to clean up again before eating.

-We hope this information helps you make the transition back into trip planning a little easier.
-Being responsible, and keeping passengers and trip leaders safe instills further confidence in them that your company cares for their well-being!
+We hope this information helps make the transition back to the office a little easier.
+Being responsible, and keeping staff and coworkers safe instills confidence in them that your company cares for not only their work, but their well-being!

 If you have any suggestions to add to this article, please let us know.
-Email Camille!
+Email Bud!